-To support its due diligence on the Project Cadiz transaction described in response to A), InfraRed engaged a specialist human rights adviser as well as engaging with relevant stakeholders in the solar industry as well as its business partners.
+Where required, InfraRed will engage a specialist human rights adviser as well as engaging with relevant stakeholders in the solar industry as well as its business partners.
+This would be most relevant for a battery or renewable energy asset.

-- $\Box$ (D) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities - $\circ$ (E) We did not identify and take action on the actual and potentially negative outcomes for people connected to any of our investment activities during the reporting year
+- $\Box$ (D) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities - (E) We did not identify and take action on the actual and potentially negative outcomes for people connected to any of our investment activities during the reporting year